migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 2024-08-03 Sat (2.0h): Continued debugging the ethers signer problem in stake.
-Looked into Simaro's Opyn Squeeth documentation/monorepo.
+Read through Simaro's Opyn Squeeth documentation/monorepo.

 2024-08-02 Fri: Updated some constants for token/chain configs.
 Continued looking into React hook/ethers bug raised from signer in the Stake Modal in StakeV1.